bitnami/charts/bitnami/postgresql-ha/README.md

 global.postgresql.postgresqlDatabase=db1
 ```

-This way, the credentials will be available in all of the subcharts.
+This way, the credentials will be available in all of the sub-charts.

 ### Setting Pod's affinity